rafalcode/gd_png_ex/README3.txt

 As you can see you have the height and width but you have to dereference the value at a row element to give you the array.

+Interlacing and bitdepth
+OK so these are two esoteric aspects that you wouldn't normally think about at all in pngs but they're there ... they probab;y have their uses.
+Note how bitdepth of 16 demands twice the pixel memory (from exap.c)